Introduction

 Start becoming independent.
 Get better at reports, models, and client handling.

-you on this level.
+help you on this level.

 In these years, the average salary a CA can earn is ₹20-30 LPA.